mbahng/dotfiles/README.md

 8. [Other Essential Packages](guide/other.md)

 ### Note Taking
+I spend a good portion of my time taking notes in LaTeX.
+I've tried many other methods, such as taking notes handwritten, in Google docs, in Overleaf, in HTML, but I now settled on taking notes using TeX with Neovim.
+I also use Inkscape to produce figures.
 1. [LaTeX](guide/latex.md)
 2. [InkScape](guide/inkscape.md)

 ### Development
+As for all programming related work, I provide methods in getting all the environments set up (these things can be pretty nontrivial on Linux and especially if you don't have VSCode).
 1. [SSH](guide/ssh.md)
 2. [Git](guide/git.md)
 3. [Python, Pip, Conda](guide/python.md)